Working at Adelaide Airport

 How Do I Get My ASIC?

 Your employer will advise you on how to get the ASIC application form.
 Once you have completed it, and it has been signed by the authorised signatory from your employer, you should submit the form to the Adelaide Airport Pass Issue Office located at the Terminal 1 Southern Screening Point.
-This office is open between 8:00am – 4:00pm Monday to Friday.
+This office is open between 8:00am – 4:00pm Monday to Friday, not including public holidays.

 How long will it take?

 You should apply for your ASIC as soon as you can, prior to starting work at the Airport.
 Once submitted, the process usually takes at least 4 weeks.
 Once your ASIC has been processed and approved you will be required to complete the relevant modules as per your operational requirements listed above under the heading “Inductions”, as part of the airport induction process.